nhonaitran/data-engineering/04-data-lakes-with-spark/README.md

-# Data Lakes with Spark
+# Data Lake with Spark
 A music streaming startup, Sparkify, has grown their user base and song database even more and want to move their data warehouse to a data lake.
 Their data resides in S3, in a directory of JSON logs on user activity on the app,